keyboard-kat/notes-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## This is a Notes App Project made with React-Redux, Material-UI, and basic CRUD operations using Mock.io
+## This is a Notes App Project made with React-Redux, Material-UI with basic CRUD operations using Mock.io endpoints

 Dependencies for this proect are as follows (Please refer to package.json for detaials):